 Referral marketing allows you to filter out your real customers.
 It provides you high-quality data which you can use to make your product better.

-- Referrals help in reducing your investment on sales activities.
+Referrals help in reducing your investment in sales activities.

 Referral marketing establishes a bond trust with your customers.
 This creates a snowball effect where positive influence grows with every referral.

-In the end, it would be lovely if you, my great friends, share your best advice in the comments section below and convert this post into a source of motivation for startups who are considering the referral route.
+In the end, it would be great if you, my great friends, share your best advice in the comments section below and convert this post into a source of motivation for startups that are considering the referral route.
 In this discussion, everyone’s invited!